hikoworks/hikolang/doc/language/syntax/import_git.md

 can override this using the `--force-update` compiler option.

-A cleanup is needed when the source files are updated, as out-of-repository files had been created by those source files.
+A cleanup is needed when the source files are updated, as out-of-repository files may have been created by those source files.
 With the `--force-clean` will clean these files even if the repository has not been updated.

+### Build guard (optional)

+The optional [_guard_expression_](guard_expression.md) is evaluated during the prologue-scan phase of compilation, this checks if the `import` statment should be processed or ignored.